acanite/Webstack---Portfolio-Project/README.md

 After using this generator, your new project (the directory created) will contain an extensive README.md with instructions for development, deployment, etc. You can pre-read the project README.md template here too.

 Sibling project generators
-Full Stack FastAPI Couchbase: https://github.com/tiangolo/full-stack-fastapi-couchbase.
+Full Stack FastAPI Couchbase: https://github.com/acanite/full-stack-fastapi-couchbase.
 Release Notes
 Latest Changes
 ✨ Upgrade items router with new SQLModel models, simplified logic, and new FastAPI Annotated dependencies.
-PR #560 by @tiangolo.
+PR #560 by @acanite.
 ✨ Adopt SQLModel, create models, start using it.
-PR #559 by @tiangolo.
+PR #559 by @acanite.
 ⬆️ Upgrade Python version and dependencies.
-PR #558 by @tiangolo.
+PR #558 by @acanite.
 🔧 Add missing dotenv variables.
-PR #554 by @tiangolo.
+PR #554 by @acanite.
 Features
 🐳 Set up Docker config for new-frontend.
 PR #564 by @alejsdev.
 ✨ Set up new frontend with Vite, TypeScript and React.
 PR #563 by @alejsdev.